The Hunchback of Notre Dame (1923 film)

 A script is currently being drawn up for a proposed remake funded by Dimension Films for a 2013 release.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Hunchback of Notre Dame (1923 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Hunchback of Notre Dame (1923 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools